 The original 1st Foreign Legion Regiment (or 1st Regiment, Foreign Legion), constituted in Algeria in April 1841, was officially deactivated in August 1856, and merged with the 2e RLE into a new unit, the 2nd Foreign Regiment (2e RE, now 2e REI).
-However, in the current Legion, it is the 1st Foreign Regiment (1er RE) which sees the 1er RLE as its official predecessor.
+However, in the current Legion, the 1st Foreign Regiment (1er RE) sees the 1er RLE as its official predecessor.

 See the rare document in detail (click on the pics to enlarge them):